dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 # ICRC-7: Base Non-Fungible Token (NFT) Standard

-//Open issues
+// Open issues

-//- specify error codes
+// - specify error codes

+// - Royalties: there were suggestions to remove the royalties elements entirely

 The ICRC-7 is the base standard for the implementation of Non-Fungible Tokens (NFTs) on the [Internet Computer](https://internetcomputer.org).

-// FIX Do we want to make a hard line wrap in the source?

 ## Data